Wongawilli, New South Wales

 Wongawilli is a southern suburb of Wollongong, Australia at the foot hills of the Illawarra escarpment.
-The word 'Wonga' is a native aboriginal word meaning native pigeon.
+The word "Wonga" is a native Aboriginal word meaning native pigeon.

 It contains a mixture of small rural properties and family homes.
 It has a New South Wales Rural Fire Service station and a small community hall where the Wongawilli colonial dance club meets regularly.
-The community has had a long history with coal mining, with the Wongawilli colliery opening in 1916 by the Hoskins Brothers, and later being taken over by BHP.
-Since this time the mine has expanded and has had multiple owners, and is currently owned and operated by the Indian company Jindal Steel & Power.
+The community has had a long history with coal mining, with the Wongawilli colliery opening in 1916 by the Hoskins brothers, and later being taken over by BHP.
+Since this time the mine has expanded and has had multiple owners, and is currently owned and operated by the Indian company Jindal Steel and Power.